 Khandallah School is a learning community for children from New Entrants to Year 6.
-Our school facilities include 18 teaching spaces, Hall, Library, covered heated swimming pool, playgrounds and fields.
-Our school is not zoned.
+Our school facilities include 28 teaching spaces, Hall, Library, covered heated swimming pool, playgrounds and fields.
+Our school is zoned.
 Most children from our school go on to Raroa Normal Intermediate School.

-Our school is organized into two syndicates – Junior and Senior.
-The Junior school consists of two Teams; Kowhai (Years 0 & 1/2) and Matai (Years 2 & 3).
+Our school is organised into Junior and Senior areas.
+The Junior school consists of two Teams; Kowhai (Years 0 and 1) and Matai (Years 2 and 3).
 The Senior Team is called Kauri (Years 4 – 6).
 Within each team, teachers and children work in collaborative hubs to maximize teacher strengths and meet diverse needs.

-The school roll peaks in December at approximately 450 students.
-Our staff include Teachers, Principal, Deputy Principal, Executive Officer and Support Staff (Receptionist, Caretaker, Librarian and Learning Support).
-Our Cleaners are provided by CREST.
+The school roll peaks in December at approximately 400 students.
+Our staff include Teachers, Principal, Deputy Principal, Executive Officer and Support Staff (Receptionist, Caretaker, Librarian and Learning Assistants).

-We have an active Home and School Association and Whanau Support Group.
+We have an active Home and School Association.
 Before and after school care is available on site through the YMCA, who also run holiday programmes from the school.

 Nestled on the slopes of Mt Kaukau (445m), Khandallah means camp or resting place of God.
 The name is said to come from a homestead built in 1884 by Captain James Andrew who had recently returned from duty in India.
 Khandallah is named after Khandela Rajasthan.